enjaku4/rabarber/README.md

 ## Direct Role Management

-You can also manage roles directly:
+You can also directly manage roles available in the application:

 ```rb
 # Create a new role